SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-microservices.md

 3. Go to **Tenants** > **Subtenants** and click the edge tenant.
 4. Go to **Applications** and subscribe to the **Feature-privileged-microservice-hosting** application from the **Available applications**.
    {{< c8y-admon-info >}} It might take up to ten minutes until the Edge tenant is able to upload and subscribe to privileged microservices. {{< /c8y-admon-info >}}
-5. Log in to the edge tenant and upload a microservice with API version 1.
+5. Log in to the Edge tenant and upload a microservice with API version 1.